bioinformatics-core-shared-training/shell-genomics-remote/_episodes/06-organization.md

 objectives:
 - "Create a file system for a bioinformatics project."
 - "Explain what types of files should go in your `docs`, `data`, and `results` directories."
-- "Use the `history` command and a text editor like `nano` to document your work on your project."
+- "Use the `history` command to document your work on your project."
 keypoints:
 - "Spend the time to organize your file system when you start a new project.
 Your future self will thank you!"
 - "Always save a write-protected copy of your raw data."